 Open Enrollment begins soon.
-If you’re interested in signing up for an insurance plan, don’t go into it uninformed.
+Don’t go into it uninformed if you want to sign up for an insurance plan.
 Learn how it works, the cost, and what you need to know about individual health insurance coverage.

 Individual health insurance is a health care plan you purchase directly through the marketplace or a carrier.
 Unlike an employer-provided plan, you can choose your plan and its coverage options.

-If you’re self-employed, this is the only way you can purchase health insurance because you aren’t eligible for group health insurance (employer-provided).
+If you’re self-employed, this is the only way to purchase health insurance because you aren’t eligible for group health insurance (employer-provided).

-The Affordable Care Act (ACA) streamlined the process for buying health insurance for individuals and families by creating marketplaces.
-If you browse through several health care plans on the marketplace, you can select a plan based on your need and desired coverage.
+The Affordable Care Act (ACA) streamlined the process of buying health insurance for individuals and families by creating marketplaces.
+If you browse through several healthcare plans on the marketplace, you can select a plan based on your need and desired coverage.

 Marketplace individual health insurance plans use a metal tier system to rank price, coverage options, and what you’ll pay.
 These are Bronze, Gold, Silver, and Platinum.